MarielleLepson/Bank-Account-Application/README.md

 5) Define and write tests for edge cases to ensure robust handling of unexpected inputs and scenarios.
 6) In some places double is used instead of Big Decimal.
 I would remove double type for balance, since it creats some type handling problems.
 7) Save transaction, when currency exchange happens.
-8) Now after looking at it, I would maybe change currency-exchange API endpoints responses, to return something like this.
-This would give better idea, what was done during currency exchange.
+8) Now after looking at it, I would also consider changing currency-exchange API endpoints responses, to return something like this.
+This would give better idea of currency exchange details
 ```
 {
   "fromCurrency": "USD",